 The school is home to more than 600 student organizations and more than 200 academic programs.
-In recent years, MSU faculty and administration have shifted their focus from growing its student body to advancing its national and global reputation.
+In recent years, MSU faculty and administration have shifted their focus from growing their student body to advancing their national and global reputation.

-Pennsylvania State University (43,998 students) – Commonly known as Penn State, the University has 24 campuses throughout the state of Pennsylvania, with University Park being its largest.
+The Pennsylvania State University (43,998 students) Commonly known as Penn State, the University has 24 campuses throughout the state of Pennsylvania, with University Park being its largest.

 Penn State University is considered a Public Ivy and is ranked in the top 15 nationally for public universities.
 As of November 2009 on the University Park campus, 778 student organizations were recognized.
 The mascot of Penn State is the Nittany Lion, which represents a type of mountain lion that once inhabited what is now University Park.

 These are the top 10.
 An interesting side note, you won’t find any of these schools on the 10 most expensive universities list.
 Certainly, you will not be lacking in terms of student organizations, athletics, or educational programs if you choose to attend one of the above.
 However, if a smaller, more intimate setting is what you are in search of, these probably are not the schools for you.